Pathan-Rehman/PathanRehman_RISC-V-SoC-Tapeout-Program_VSD_Week_6/Day_1/README.md

 ### 7. Prepare File System (Design Setup)

 Return to the OpenLane prompt and prepare the file system for the flow.
 This step creates necessary directories and data structures for your design:

+Note: Run the below command in openlane directory

 ```tcl
 prep -design picorv32a